 For both App/Paper condition clients (i.e., For all clients):

-Recommended option A study team member/clinician (if clinician is using email to communicate with their client) can send the client a link/QR code of the symptom measure they will need to complete.
+Recommended option: A study team member/clinician (if clinician is using email to communicate with their client) can send the client a link/QR code of the symptom measure they will need to complete.
 Just before/at the start of each session the client can refer to the link/QR code to complete the survey.
 For future ease of access, the client should save the link in the notes of their phone or bookmark the survey webpage on their computer.
 If the client is completing the survey at the start of the session, they can share their screen with the clinician for review of their score.
 (Note: See page 7 for quick access to the symptom measure links/QR codes).

 Tip: We recommend asking the client for the total score before beginning the session to confirm the client has completed the measure and as a check-in on how the client is doing.